olizilla/oli.zilla.org.uk/src/content/posts/2025-10-20-why-open-standards-for-healthcare-records.md

 _Bombastic?
 Yes.
 Based on multiple actual events?
 Also yes._

 You are never more powerful than the moment before you sign the contract.
 Take a moment.
 Wield the curious power of procurement.
-Per [Levin](https://doi.org/10.1007/s11077-012-9151-0), *(or a ships mast to Odysseus, for the Greeking Out crew)* look for firms that, explicitly constrain their future behaviour, by demonstrably committing to building on open standards.
+Look for firms that explicitly [constrain their future behaviour](https://doi.org/10.1007/s11077-012-9151-0), by demonstrably committing to building on open standards *(like a ships mast to Odysseus, for the Greeking Out crew)*.

 Open standards offer a place to convert the energy of competition into useful collaboration.
 They are where difficult conversations about how things should work, happen.
 Haggling and consensus building.
 They can feel like a burden to the participants.
 They should!
 The alternative is each product imposes its incompatible opinions directly on the users rather than working through the trade-offs with competitors first.